How our best Sheffield Wednesday XI compares to Palmer and Hutchinson's

 Hutchinson’s XI: Chris Kirkland, Liam Palmer, Tom Lees, Michael Turner, Daniel Pudil, Giles Coke, José Semedo, Ross Wallace, Fernando Forestieri, Lucas Joao, Atdhe Nuhiu.

-Palmer’s XI: Keiren Westwood, Lewis Buxton, Sam Hutchinson, Rob Jones, Read Johnson, Ross Wallace, Jose Semedo, Keiren Lee, Jermaine Johnson, Clinton Morrison, Michail Antonio.
+Palmer’s XI: Keiren Westwood, Lewis Buxton, Sam Hutchinson, Rob Jones, Reda Johnson, Ross Wallace, Jose Semedo, Keiren Lee, Jermaine Johnson, Clinton Morrison, Michail Antonio.

 So we looked back at the same time frame to pick an XI of our own, and – like the Owls duo – left out players currently playing for the club, looking only at those that have come and gone.